UConn vs Iona Players to Watch - First Round

 Top Players to Watch: UConn vs. Iona - First Round

-Friday's first-round NCAA tournament matchup between the UConn Huskies (25-8) and the Iona Gaels (27-7) at MVP Arena at 4:30 PM ET features the Huskies' Adama Sanogo and the Gaels' Nelly Junior Joseph as players to watch.
+The NCAA tournament at MVP Arena on Friday includes a first-round matchup that pits the UConn Huskies (25-8) against the Iona Gaels (27-7) at 4:30 PM ET.
+The Huskies' Adama Sanogo and the Gaels' Nelly Junior Joseph are two players to watch in this contest.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.